realdubb/webhook-as-service/README.md

  - `app.py` - http routing and main entry point
  - `webhook_processor.py` - app logic for persisting and processing webhooks
  - `webhook_request.py` - class to represent webhook

+ - `Flask Webhook As Service.postam_collection.json` - Various endpoints and requests used to test the API.
+Ensure you've the latest version of postman and import collection.
+    - Variables are pre-populated as part of the collection with default host and ports which can be changed

 ### API Docs